-Our alumni and supporters are extremely important to us, and this Privacy Statement explains how The University of Manchester’s Division of Development and Alumni Relations (DDAR) collects, stores, manages and protects your data.
-It outlines the types of data that we hold and how we use them to provide services to our alumni and supporters.
-We aim to be clear when we collect your personal information, and not do anything you wouldn’t reasonably expect.
+Our alumni and supporters are extremely important to us, and this Privacy Notice explains how the University of Manchester’s Division of Development and Alumni Relations (DDAR) collects, stores, manages and protects your personal information.
+It outlines the types of information that we hold and how we use it to provide services to our alumni and supporters.
+We aim to be clear when we collect your personal information, and not do anything you would not reasonably expect.

 Who we are and what we do